Poco’s Udon World Overview:

-Souta returns to his home town after living in Tokyo to organise his father’s house for sale.
+In Poco’s Udon World, Souta returns to his home town after living in Tokyo to organise his father’s house for sale.
 Once he arrives there, he finds a child in one of the pots used in his father’s Udon restaurant.
 After that, Souta finds himself caring for the strange child.
-I reviewed this anime in bulk (episodes 1 – 6) and then did individual episode reviews for the second half so if you are interested in those thoughts click here.
+Which kind of happens a lot in anime.

 I won’t say that Poco’s Udon World does anything that similar slice-of-life shows haven’t because that would be a lie.
 And yet, I was kind of hooked on this.

 Poco is a very cute kid and once or twice nearly crosses my threshold of tolerance for cute kids but manages to rein it in.
 I think it’s the animal characteristics from time to time that kind of save him.
 He kind of reminds me of my cat only he can speak.
 Whichever way, if you like cute kids he’s a winner and if you don’t you might be able to stand him.

 Souta on the other hand is a very generic thirty-something character.
 He’s kind of adrift in his life.
 He returned to his hometown for a brief stay and then lingered, and then grew attached.
 It isn’t that he’s failed in Tokyo and returned home in disgrace or that he’s forced to return.
 He has a job and a life waiting for him, but he’s just kind of waiting for something else and not even he knows what that is.
 While he is a reasonably likeable character he isn’t particularly memorable.